 Here at the Artlab, the Manchester roots run deep.
 That’s why we are pleased to hear that there are big plans in store to further develop the city’s digital capabilities.

-The budget, announced by Chancellor George Osborne last Wednesday included a firm commitment to investing in the digital economy in Manchester, as well as the north more broadly.
+The budget, announced by Chancellor George Osborne last Wednesday included a firm commitment to investing basics in the digital economy in Manchester, as well as the north more broadly.

 Central to the plans is the proposed £4M tech incubator to be built in the Northern Quarter which was announced alongside similar projects in Leeds and Sheffield.